lightuponcloud/dubstack/API.md

 **Code** : `304 Not Modified` When modified_utc is less than or equal to existing object on the server.

+**Code** : `429 Too Many Requests` When server is unable to process request, as Riak CS is overloaded.

 ## POST /riak/upload/[:bucket_id]/[:upload_id]/[:part_num]/ Upload big file